DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### using one thread for everything

 The idea of program consistency after every (user or non-user) action implies that all actions are handled sequentially.
 That's because if there can be multiple threads handling actions, at the moment one thread starts handling an action, the program may be in an inconsistent state because of another thread handling an action.
-This violates the consistency idea.
-My reason for the consinstency idea was to be able to make assumptions, and indeed, when there are multiple threads handling actions, they can make almost no assumptions about the state of the program, because there can be other threads changing the program state at the same time.
+This means that threads can make almost no assumptions about the state of the program - it could change any moment because of a different threading doing something.
+It would be very difficult or even impossible to make this work.

 This automatically leads to the idea of using one thread for everything.
 There are 2 reasons why that's not a good idea:
 1. performance.
 Fractal renders take much less time when multiple cores are used.